cilium/cilium/Documentation/gettingstarted/k8s-install-etcd-operator.rst

 * etcd nodes operated by the etcd-operator will not use persistent storage.
   Once the etcd cluster looses quorum, the etcd cluster is automatically re-created by the cilium-etcd-operator.
 Cilium will automatically recover and re-create all state in etcd.
-This operation can take can couple of seconds and may cause minor disruptions as ongoing distributed locks are invalidated and security identities have to be re-allocated.
+This operation can take couple of seconds and may cause minor disruptions as ongoing distributed locks are invalidated and security identities have to be re-allocated.